runkariz/docs/README.md

 - **Inventory Level: [InventoryLevel API Documentation](https://shopify.dev/docs/api/admin-rest/2024-10/resources/inventorylevel)**

 ---
-## Step 3: Map the Unified Data Model to Your Internal Model
+## (Optional) Step 3: Map the Unified Data Model to Your Internal Model
 After receiving the data from your users, you can map it onto your internal data model.
 ### If You Already Have a Shopify Integration
 Mapping the data to your internal data model should be straightforward.
 Since the data models for orders, products, and inventory are based on Shopify's models, you can reuse your existing mappings.
 Keep in mind: